tonyscottpage/site/_posts/2015-03-22-freeing-us.markdown

 We can conclude that while good fences still make good neighbours, a good fence is something different today: still a boundary marker, but generally more "see-through", and with much to be negotiated in each case, with each person, and in each moment?

-This topic might merit further exploration in a later Jot... but until then let's lpay attention to how our fences are working: how open are they, and where does our need for begin to privacy kick in?
+This topic might merit further exploration in a later Jot... but until then let's pay attention to how well our fences are serving us: where do we benefit from being open, and where does our need for begin to privacy kick in?
 __________________

 <b>Notes</b>